10 Top Tips to Make Your Studio Life Easier

 Living in a digital world, we all must remind ourselves that hard drives crash.
 So better be ready by keeping a backup of your system drive which holds your operating system.
 Recording drive where all your audio streams go, and the backup drive where your drumrolls and files are saved.

 For Apple users, AirPort Time Capsule and iCloud Solutions have it built into the OS.
 While on your PC, keep the HDD separate as your physical backup, while having an additional cloud option.
 Automate your backup software, which will monitor files and do updates while you are away.
-Gobbler specializes for audio projects.
+Gobbler specializes in audio projects.
 While there is Backblaze in which it will back up your connected external drives.

 Your backup can be a huge life saver; nor doesn’t it need to be anything fancy.
 Although options are many, the dropbox is my favorite way to back things up to the cloud.